4: The Landscape of Thought

 Both navigate the same conceptual territory - both know what rain is - but their thought-trails reveal completely different ways of understanding and relating to this simple concept.

 But thought doesn’t flow freely through this landscape.
-Just as physical terrain has features that guide and restrict movement, our conceptual landscape has forces that shape which pathways we can and do traverse.
+Just as physical terrain has features that guide and restrict movement, our conceptual landscape has constraints that shape which pathways we can and do traverse.

 Habits, cultural conditioning, incentives, and cognitive biases act like gravitational wells, making certain pathways easy and natural to follow while requiring conscious effort to escape.
 We tend to think in patterns we’ve thought before, returning again and again to comfortable conceptual neighborhoods even when more valuable territory lies elsewhere.